-- They are necessary for the continuity of public interest broadcasting services, - Address unexpected technical failures or emergency infrastructure upgrades, - Involve reallocating existing spectrum within the non-commercial sector for resilience or reach (e.g. rural coverage improvements).
+- They are necessary for the continuity of public interest broadcasting services, - Address unexpected technical failures or emergency infrastructure upgrades, - Involve reallocating existing spectrum within the non-commercial sector to enhance resilience or reach (e.g., improving rural coverage).

-We further recommend that MBIE work closely with Te Puni Kōkiri and MCH to ensure any non-commercial licence modifications after 2026 are guided by equity, resilience, and inclusion principles."
+We further recommend that MBIE work closely with Te Puni Kōkiri and MCH to ensure any non-commercial licence modifications after 2026 are guided by equity, resilience, and inclusion principles.